 In 2014, a woman wrote to Consumer Reports with a problem.
-She said her husband was able to get health insurance at his job for $130 a month, which was about 4% of their monthly income.
-However, adding her to his plan would have raised the cost to $415 a month, more than 12% of their income.
+She said her husband was able to get health insurance at his job for $130 per month, which was about 4% of their monthly income.
+However, adding her to his plan would have raised the cost to $415 per month — more than 12% of their income.
 Was there anything they could do, she asked?

-Sadly, the answer was no. In theory, the Affordable Care Act (ACA) – better known as Obamacare – is supposed to guarantee all workers access to a health care plan they can afford.
-Unfortunately, the IRS has interpreted the law to mean that workers are only guaranteed affordable coverage for themselves, not for their families.
-So, even if the cheapest available plan is way beyond a family’s financial reach, they don’t qualify for a subsidy.
+Sadly, the answer was no. In theory, the Affordable Care Act (ACA) — better known as Obamacare — guarantees all workers access to a health care plan they can afford.
+However, according to how the IRS interprets the law, this applies to workers only, not their families.
+Even if the cheapest available plan is way beyond a family’s means, they can’t get a subsidy.

 This problem, commonly known as the “family glitch,” has left millions of Americans with no source of affordable health insurance.
 If you’re one of them, there are no good solutions for you and your family.
-Until Congress steps in to change the wording of the law, which it has so far declined to do, the best you can do is rely on the following stopgap measures to provide some sort of coverage for your dependents.
+Until Congress fixes the law, the best you can do is rely on these stopgap measures to provide some sort of coverage for your dependents.

 How the Family Glitch Works

-It might seem like this is no problem, since the employee could just buy coverage for their spouse and children through the Health Insurance Marketplace at Healthcare.gov.
-If they can’t find a plan in the Marketplace for less than 9.56% of their household income, they can get a subsidy to pick up the difference – right?
+It might seem like this is no problem because the employee could just buy coverage for their spouse and children through the health insurance marketplace at Healthcare.gov.
+If they can’t find a plan in the marketplace for less than 9.83% of their household income, they should get a subsidy to pick up the difference — right?

-Unfortunately, no. Under the ACA, HealthInsurance.org explains, you can’t qualify for a subsidy if you have access to an affordable plan through an employer.
-And since the law defines an affordable plan as one that covers the employee alone for 9.56% or less of their household income, it makes no difference how expensive the employer’s coverage is for their spouse and children.
-As long as the employee’s own coverage is under 9.56% of their monthly income, no one in the family can get a subsidy.
+Unfortunately, no. Under the ACA, you can’t qualify for a subsidy if you have access to an “affordable” plan through an employer — based on employee-only coverage.
+No matter what the cost of family coverage is, if the employee’s own coverage is under 9.83% of their monthly income, no one in the family can get a subsidy.

-However, this is small comfort for families who can’t afford a health plan.
-For most of them, an affordable plan would provide much more value than the money they save by going without insurance.
-And in any case, the hardship exemption won’t be relevant much longer, since the 2017 tax bill eliminates the individual mandate after 2018.
+However, this wasn’t much help for families who couldn’t afford care.
+For most of them, an affordable health plan would provide much more value than the money they saved by going without insurance.
+And since the The Tax Cuts and Jobs Act of 2017 eliminated all penalties for being uninsured, the hardship exemption no longer applies at all.

 How the Family Glitch Happened